 The bottom line is simple.
 If you don’t have a fax machine and want to send a short fax for free online, FaxZero will be your best option.
 Beyond that, it’s extremely limited.

-Sfax — Best HIPAA-Compliant Online Fax Service For Healthcare
+Sfax — Best HIPAA-Compliant Online Fax Service

 - Plans start at $29/month